Cupprum/MediaServer/k8s/README.md

 Manage k3s kubernetes cluster.

+## Cluster creation and configuration

+Install tooling around Kubernetes and configure ArgoCD.

+Create and configure new k3s cluster: `cd ./k8s; ./setup.sh`

-## Configure kubectl
+## Helpful scripts

+Collection of scripts, used to simplify managing the server.

+### Get Kubeconfig

 Execute on Raspberry Pi; to print the Kubeconfig.
 The script updates the IP Address of the cluster.
 Copy the content of Kubeconfig to different machine on network.
 Don't forget to specify the location of kubeconfig before comunicating with kubernetes.

-Cat and update Kubeconfig: `./configure.sh`
+Cat and update Kubeconfig: `cd ./k8s/helpful_scripts; ./get_kubeconfig.sh`

-## Cluster creation

-Install tooling around Kubernetes and configure ArgoCD.

-NOTE: This script is meant to be executed only once when initially creating the k3s cluster.

-Create and configure new k3s cluster: `./setup.sh`
+### Login to ArgoCD

+Log in to ArgoCD from a machine which has `kubeconfig` properly configured.

+Login: `cd ./k8s/helpful_scripts; ./argo_login.sh`